trinodb/trino/docs/src/main/sphinx/connector/hive.rst

     * - ``parquet.max-read-block-row-count``
       - Sets the maximum number of rows read in a batch.
       - ``8192``
-    * - ``parquet.optimized-nested-reader.enabled``
-      - Whether batched column readers should be used when reading ARRAY, MAP and ROW types from Parquet files for improved performance.
-Set this property to ``false`` to disable the optimized parquet reader by default for structural data types.
-The equivalent catalog session property is ``parquet_optimized_nested_reader_enabled``.
-      - ``true``

 Hive 3-related limitations
 --------------------------